1947 Columbus mid-air collision: Aircraft and crews

 The Delta Air Lines passenger aircraft involved was a Douglas DC-3C with the serial number 9066, built in 1943 during World War II at the Douglas Aircraft Company plant in Long Beach, California, as a military variant Douglas DC-3/C-47-DL.
 After final assembly, the aircraft was delivered to the United States Army Air Forces (USAAF) with the military aircraft registration 42–32840.
 After World War II, the USAAF classified the aircraft as surplus stock and retired it.
 In January 1946, Delta Air Lines took over the aircraft, had it converted to the civilian version DC-3C, and re-registered the aircraft with the aircraft registration NC49657 and the name Survey.
 The twin-engine medium-range aircraft was powered by two Pratt & Whitney R-1830-92 Twin Wasp double radial engines, each with an output of 1200 hp.
 At the time of the accident, the machine had completed a total operating performance of 2,899 operating hours.

 Operating the Douglas DC-3 for Delta was 48-year-old Captain George R. Cushing.
 Cushing had 11,091 hours of flight experience, 1,800 of which were on the Douglas DC-3.
 It was suspected that 33-year-old Clayton Berry, Delta's airport communications supervisor, who had 47 hours of flight experience, was in the right pilot's seat at the time of the accident.
-All eight of the DC-3's passengers were Delta Air Lines executives and Captain Cushing was the airline's vice president of operations.
+All eight of the DC-3's occupants were Delta Air Lines executives and Captain Cushing was the airline's vice president of operations.
 The passengers on the plane were on a flight to Columbus, Georgia, to inspect the airport for future passenger use as a stopover between Atlanta, Georgia, and Meridian, Mississippi, and to also meet with friends and city officials in Columbus.
 The Delta team had spent the previous day surveying Macon Municipal Airport (present-day Macon Downtown Airport) and meeting local officials there for similar reasons to their visit to Columbus.

 The second aircraft involved was a Vultee BT-13 Valiant, which was a modified military training aircraft.
 The aircraft, with the aircraft registration NC55312, was certified with its modifications at the Tuskegee Aviation Institute on May 20, 1946, and had since completed 100 operating hours.
 The Vultee was piloted by 39-year-old pilot Joseph C. Fussell, who had over 2,000 hours of flight experience.